PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/RoamingGimmighoulFarmer.md

 ## Options

-Number of Attempts: <Days to skip>
+Number of Attempts: Set to the number of days to skip

 ## Credits